ShantanuNikam/BirthdayNotifier/README.md

-# ProgramCode
+# BirthDay Notifier
- The Program of JAVA using spring boot for finding number of years , months and days
+ The Program of JAVA using Spring Boot for finding number of years , months and days passed of a person using data from a database